IgorZorzela/IgorZorzela/README.md

 - 👀 I'm interested in got my first job in IT;
 - 🌱 I’m currently learning JAVA, Spring Boot and Andoird ;
 - 💞️ I’m looking to collaborate on small projects;
-- 📫 How to reach me for twitter/igorzorzela or instagram @igorzorzela
+- 📫 How to reach me for twitter/instagram @igorzorzela;
 ##

 <div align="center">